Disclaimers: See Chapter Part 1

 Tanya's mind was still in a haze.

 "Are you alright?"
-Xena repeated jerking her shoulders to get the auburn haired women to focus.
+Xena repeated, jerking her shoulders to get the auburn-haired woman to focus.

 'Great.
-I have soiled my hands with another life again.' the velvet clad amazon thought sadly.
+I have soiled my hands with another life again.'
+The velvet-clad Amazon ruminated, sadly.

 "That is fine."
-Gabrielle accepted standing up after placing her sais back inside her boots.
+Gabrielle accepted, standing up after depositing her sais back inside her boots.

 "Well grab them, we need to go."
-Xena said walking towards Argo with Gabrielle trailing her.
+Xena commanded, strolling towards Argo with Gabrielle trailing her.

-Tanya aspect the other men that groaned on the ground.
+Tanya looked at the other men groaning on the ground.
 "What about them?"

 "They'll keep, unless you want to stay here with them."
-Xena replied as the bard settled behind her on the saddle.
+Xena informed as the bard settled behind her on the saddle.

 "Good choice."
-Xena told her.
-Working Argo II into a slow trot, she asked.
-"Ready, Tanya?"
+Working Argo II into a slow trot, Xena questioned, "Ready, Tanya?"